 We do not have teaching assistantships or research assistantships that reduce or replace tuition.
 We do have students who work as teaching or research assistants with our faculty.
 However, they are paid on an hourly basis.
 We do not encourage students to work during their first year.

 Scholarships from outside the school are available from many sources.
 There is some effort involved in securing outside funds.
 The key is to apply early.
 Private scholarships may be based on various selection criteria: academic achievement, religious affiliation, ethnicity, memberships, civic activities, hobbies, or special talents.
 Start your scholarship search by contacting your employee benefits office, church, civic group(s), or any other organization you think may have scholarship opportunities.
 For more information on outside scholarship resources, see Scholarships and Grants.

 U.S. citizens and permanent residents need to complete a free application for Federal Student Aid (FAFSA) form for the aid year that they matriculate in.
-You can do this online at http://www.fafsa.ed.gov/.
-We use this document to process federal loan requests.
+You can do this online at http://www.fafsa.ed.gov/ or via mobile app (available through Google Play or Apple App Store).
+The FAFSA is required to process federal loan requests.
 For more information and detailed instructions, see Loan Programs.

 NOTE: If you are applying to one of our One-year MBA programs, you will also need to complete the current year FAFSA to apply for summer loans.

 Johnson’s Financial Aid Office will begin processing federal student loan request in May and throughout the summer (April for summer loans).
 Loan award notifications are emailed to your Cornell University email account.
 In order to be considered for federal student loans, students must have accepted their offer of admission, completed the FAFSA, and uploaded a completed federal loan request form.